Now has never been more of a better time to add these must-read classic books to your reading list!

-If you love a detective story, you have to explore where they all began – with Chandler’s novel-noir, The Big Sleep.
+If you love a detective story, you have to explore where they all began.
+And what better way than with Chandler’s novel-noir, The Big Sleep.
 Following the discoveries of private investigator Phillip Marlowe, it’s the archetype of a detective mystery.
-We’re talking stake-outs, chloroform, trench coats, illegal gambling and blackmail.
-Set in 1930’s Los Angeles, you’ll be transported into a world of dark crimes and old-fashioned detective work.
+We’re talking stakeouts, chloroform, trench coats, illegal gambling and blackmail.
+Set in 1930s Los Angeles, in The Big Sleep you’ll be transported into a world of dark crimes and old-fashioned detective work.
 The plot is fast-paced and twisting and is bound to have you gripped as you speed through this classic novel.

 Not just an option for those who enjoy novels of an ominous nature, Mary Shelley’s Frankenstein is a must-read for anyone.
 Most people know the tale of the crazed scientist who creates a man out of body parts, and many can also tell you that Frankenstein is the name of the scientist and not the monster.
 However, there’s way more to the story than even that.
 Delve into this novel which was written by one of literature’s most influential female writers and get to know the real story of one of the world’s most famous monsters.

 This 18th century novel by Jane Austen might seem imposing at first, but it shouldn’t be left to the likes of Keira Knightley to bring it to life.
 It really is the original rom-com.
-Despite being 300 years old, it’s filled with relatable humour, whether you’ve suffered social embarrassment at the hands of your siblings, or have that snobby colleague who worships their boss – yes, we’re looking at you Mr Collins.
-Plus, if you’re after a bit of a love story, can you get it more iconic than the ultimate it-boy, Mr Darcy?
+Despite being 300 years old, Pride and Prejudice is filled with relatable, modern humour, whether you’ve suffered social embarrassment at the hands of your siblings, or have that snobby colleague who worships their boss (yes, we’re looking at you Mr. Collins).
+Plus, if you’re after a bit of a love story, can you get it more iconic than the ultimate it-boy, Mr. Darcy?